kedro-org/kedro/docs/source/notebooks_and_ipython/notebook-example/add_kedro_to_a_notebook.md

 evaluate_model(regressor, X_test, y_test)
 ```

 And that's it.
-The notebook code has been refactored into a series of functions that use some Kedro setup code to read in configuration values and data.
-Let's reproduce it all in one big notebook cell for reference so you can see how it looks in comparison to the notebook code at the top of this page that began this example.
+The notebook code has been refactored into a series of functions.
+Let's reproduce it all in one big notebook cell for reference.
+Compare it to the notebook code at the top of this page that began this example.

 ```python
 # Kedro setup for data management and configuration